Chess set: Table sets

-Wooden white chess pieces are normally made of a light wood, boxwood, or sometimes maple.
-Black wooden pieces are made of a dark wood such as rosewood, ebony, red sandalwood, African Padauk wood (African padauk which is similar to red sandalwood and is marketed as Bud Rosewood or Blood Red Rosewood) or walnut.
+Wooden ‘white’ chess pieces are normally made of a light-colored wood, boxwood, or sometimes maple.
+Wooden ‘black’ pieces are made of a dark wood such as rosewood, ebony, red sandalwood, African padauk wood, or walnut.
 Sometimes they are made of boxwood and stained or painted black, brown, or red.
 The knights in wooden sets are usually hand-carved, accounting for half the cost of the set.
-Plastic white pieces are made of white or off-white plastic, and plastic black pieces are made of black or red plastic.
-Sometimes other materials are used, such as bone, ivory, or a composite material.
+Plastic ‘white’ pieces are made of white, off-white, or tan plastic, and plastic ‘black’ pieces are made of red, dark brown, or black plastic.
+Sometimes other materials are used, such as bone, ivory, onyx, soapstone, or a composite material.

 For actual play, pieces of the Staunton chess set design are standard.
 The height of the king should be between 3.35 to 4.13 in.
 United States Chess Federation rules call for a king height between 3.375 to 4.5 in.
 A height of about 3.75 to 4 in is preferred by most players.
 The diameter of the king should be 40–50% of its height.
 The size of the other pieces should be in proportion to the king.
 The pieces should be well balanced such that their center of gravity is closer to the board.
 This is done by adding weights such as iron studs or lead blocks at the bottom and felted.
 It makes the pieces bottom-heavy and keeps them from toppling easily (a well-weighted piece should come upright even if tilted 60 degrees off vertical axis).
-This helps in blitz games as the speed of movement doesn't offer enough time or precision in dropping the pieces onto the intended squares.
+This helps in blitz games, as the speed of movement doesn't offer enough time for dropping the pieces precisely onto the intended squares.
 The length of each side of the squares on the chessboard should be about 1.25–1.3 times the diameter of the base of the king, or 2 to 2.5 in.
 Squares of about 2.25 in are normally well suited for pieces with the kings in the preferred size range.
-These criteria are from the United States Chess Federation's Official Rules of Chess, which is based on the Fédération Internationale des Échecs rules.